depperm/first-project-ideas/README.md

     Everyone loves [stackoverflow](https://stackoverflow.com)?
 Can you create an app that mimics the base features: users can ask questions, users can answer questions, and users can vote on both.
 Do you want to up the difficulty and tort....showcase your skills, add in more of the features (user accounts, tags, reviewing, comments, etc)
 - Seenit

     Have a question that nobody else can answer?
-What to answer questions about particular r/ subjects?
+Want to organize content by s/ subjects?
 Don't trust the internet, then make your own.
 Make a place where you are control.
 - Wikiwannabe

     Who hasn't used this unofficial source while researching some topic.
 Just think your own personal wiki that contains all that you know, this should be easy.

+- CMS (Content Management System)

+    Does your friend have a great idea for a website.
+Instead of making it for them, allow them to create their own webpage with your own CMS.
+Make sure to charge the family/friend rate.

+- Progamming Language

+    Every language seems to have haters for minor issues.
+Obviously these issues can be addressed with a new language that you create that is optimized for every use case and has no downsides.
+Need a starting place look at [crafting interpreters](https://craftinginterpreters.com)

 ### Other
 - Boids